 Children may need to have some form of therapy regarding their disorder.
 Be sure to listen to the child and respect the child’s feelings.
 This is of key importance.
 Listening to the child and accepting what he or she has to say may have more of a healing effect than you’d think.

 Try to be as empathetic as possible with the child.
-Remind them that there have been many times in which you have been separated in the past and that everything was just fine.
+Remind them that there have been many times when you have been separated and that everything was just fine.
 Explain to your child that this time will be no different.
-Do your best to show your child how you are able to be calm in the face of separation.
-In turn the child may do the same.
+Do your best to show your child how you can be calm in the face of separation.
+In turn, the child may do the same.

-If your child at some point becomes comfortable enough to start participating in activities PRAISE THEM!
-Reward them for being involved and not being too scared to try something new.
+If your child becomes comfortable enough to participate in activities, PRAISE THEM!
+Reward them for being involved and not too scared to try something new.
 This is a huge stepping stone to becoming more independent.

 Encourage Independence

-Encouraging a child to be independent is sometimes difficult on the parent’s part.
-A surprising amount of parents tend to become overbearing and overprotective of their child.
-This excessive amount of sheltering of the child sometimes will hinder their desire to become independent.
+Encouraging a child to be independent is sometimes difficult for parents.
+Surprisingly, many parents tend to become overbearing and overprotective of their children.
+This excessive sheltering can sometimes hinder the child’s desire to become independent.

-It is up to us as parents to let go at times (even though it seems extremely hard to do so).
-This will allow our children to get out of their comfort zone and begin to gain new experiences.
-Often times parents do not see that they are sheltering their child too much.
+It is up to us as parents to let go at times (even though it seems extremely hard).
+This will allow our children to leave their comfort zone and gain new experiences.
+Oftentimes, parents do not see that they are sheltering their children too much.

-I myself have a tendency to want to protect my child from even the simplest of situations.
-It is easy to understand why a parent would be a bit nervous and perhaps overly protective.
-Especially if their child is just starting school or have a new friend who they would like to visit.
+I myself tend to want to protect my child from even the simplest of situations.
+It is easy to understand why a parent would be nervous and perhaps overly protective, especially if their child is starting school or has a new friend they would like to visit.

 Be a part of the solution, not the problem.

-Changing a routine is a hard thing to do.
-I personally am not a fan of change and I find myself not wanting to start something new or going out of my own comfort zone.
-Consider what you has a parent have done to contribute to your child’s anxiety.
+Changing a routine is hard.
+I am not a fan of change and do not want to start something new or leave my comfort zone.
+Consider what you, as a parent, have done to contribute to your child’s anxiety.
 Perhaps there are things you could do differently.

-While this may not always be the case, it is a possibility for some.
-Simply evaluate your own personal situation.
-Encourage your child to try new things and do your best not to pull them back from it.
-Test the waters, if you are not very comfortable with this step then start small.
+While this may not always be the case, it is possible for some.
+Evaluate your own personal situation.
+Encourage your child to try new things and do your best not to pull them back from them.
+Test the waters.
+If you are not very comfortable with this step, then start small.

-Allow them to spend a slightly longer time than usual playing at the park with other children, let them join the extra curricular activities they like, encourage them to follow their dreams.
-When they ask to do something that you aren’t sure about, give it some extra thought before you tell them no. Give in to change in your routine, your child may stand to benefit from it.
+Allow them to spend a slightly longer time than usual playing at the park with other children, let them join the extracurricular activities they like, and encourage them to follow their dreams.
+When they ask to do something you aren’t sure about, give it some extra thought before you tell them no. Give in to change in your routine, your child may benefit from it.

 Put Yourself In Their Shoes

 Also, kids need reassurance from time to time when they are feeling upset.
-When you find yourself wondering why a child is behaving a certain way, put yourself in their shoes.
+When you wonder why a child behaves a certain way, put yourself in their shoes.
 Then, imagine how you would like to be treated in that situation.

 Next, try to understand that separation anxiety in children is very serious.
 Show compassion when handling a child who is experiencing these types of feelings.